Accessing VMFS datastore

 Using Raw Device Manager

-More sophisticated variant of previous method.
-You can use use a VM running on the same ESX server where lost data is.
+More sophisticated variant of the previous method.
+You can use a VM running on the same ESX server where lost data is.
 To configure VMFS disk as local to guest OS, please follow this guide.

 USB adapters and racks for external HDDs

-If you don't have enough ports to connect all disks from the array simultaneously, consider using “Create Image" and “Mount Image" commands to place several disk images from RAID on a single HDD with larger capacity.
+If you don't have enough ports to connect all disks from the array simultaneously, consider using the "Create Image" and “Mount Image" commands to place several disk images from RAID on a single HDD with a larger capacity.

 After everything is set up, start the software and wait until all disks and arrays(if present) are detected.
-You should see a disk list and Raid Wizard will start automatically.
+You should see a disk list and the Raid Wizard will start automatically.
 I suggest you close it for now and check the disk list first.
 It is also recommended to switch to the "Details" view to see more information about present disks.

 During the launch we try to detect all known arrays that have structure information and if they have no issues they should be recognized and rebuilt automatically.
-If RAID disk doesn't have structure information on its disks (some controllers store it within its RAM) or the array is corrupt, in this case, RAID should be reconstructed with RAID Wizard.
+If the RAID disk doesn't have structure information on its disks (some controllers store it within its RAM) or the array is corrupt, in this case, RAID should be reconstructed with RAID Wizard.

-Normally such RAID failures like a broken controller, crashed NAS' power adapter, the server shut down because of overheating, or simple movement of the array to another computer has a good chance to be detected and reconstructed automatically during launch.
+Normally such RAID failures like a broken controller, crashed NAS power adapter, the server shut down because of overheating, or simple movement of the array to another computer has a good chance to be detected and reconstructed automatically during launch.
 So check if the disk list has required partitions.
 They should be available in the “Hard Disk Drives" section.

-Please refer to RAID Disks section below to learn more about how to use RAID wizard to reconstruct array.
+Please refer to RAID Disks section below to learn more about how to use RAID wizard to reconstruct an array.